What is an gas shock absorber industrial?

 Why is a gas charged shock better than a hydraulic shock?

-If you are using a gas shock as damper, for instance on your truck, then we recommend gas charged shock instead of hydraulic shocks.
+If you are using a gas shock as a damper, for instance on your truck, then we recommend gas charged shock instead of hydraulic shocks.
 There is no risk of air mixing with the fluid (what we call aeration).
-This will cause foam en decrease the performance.
+This will cause foam and decrease the performance.

 We offer three options for finding your gas spring.
 Either use our calculator when you are not sure which gas strut and what force (N) you need.
 The calculator will calculate the required gas spring, based on the data you have entered.
 Are you familiar with using a gas spring?
 Then use the configurator.
 Here you can assemble a gas spring yourself, including the corresponding mounting parts.
 The last option is to find a replacement gas spring for your current gas spring.
 Use the replacement search function, where you can enter the article number of your current gas spring.
 The search function will find a suitable replacement.